ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The data that we extract from the received data are minimum, maximum and closing prices for each requested symbol, along with percent change and a simple moving average as a window function (over the 30-day period).
 - As can be seen, the calculations performed are not super-intensive.
+- We are implementing **MUCH MORE** than is required of us from the project description!
-- The goal is to experiment with:
+- The goal is to experiment:
+    - with single-threaded synchronous (blocking) code,
-    - synchronous (blocking) code,
+    - with multithreaded synchronous (blocking) code,
     - with single-threaded asynchronous code,
     - with multithreaded asynchronous code,
     - with different implementations of Actors ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)):
         - with [actix](https://crates.io/crates/actix), as an Actor framework for Rust,
         - with [xactor](https://crates.io/crates/xactor), as another Actor framework for Rust,
-        - perhaps with own implementation of Actors,
+        - with **our own** asynchronous implementation of Actors,
         - with a single actor that is responsible for downloading, processing, and printing of the processed data to console,
         - with two actors: the data-fetching one and the one that combines data processing and printing of results,
         - with three actors: one for data-fetching, one for data-processing and printing to console, and one for writing results to a `CSV` file,
+        - with `async/await` combined with Actors,
         - with the Publisher/Subscriber model for Actors,
-        - with `async/await` combined with Actors,
         - with single-threaded implementation,
         - with multithreaded implementation (with various libraries),
         - with various combinations of the above.